etiennestuder/gradle-plugindev-plugin/README.md

  * All bundle and upload configuration must happen without redundancy
  * Customization of the provided functionality should be possible
  * High consistency between the representation of different plugins should be achieved
+ * Functionality provided by existing plugins and Gradle should be reused as much as possible

 # Functionality